Skip to Main Content

 What You Will Learn

-All five summer training programs begin with a culture camp.
-The camp is designed to ease the transition from Civilian to Military lifestyle, and focuses on common Indigenous spiritual beliefs.
-All culture camps are led by Elders of different Indigenous groups.
+All training programs will have culture experiences.
+The program is designed to ease the transition from Civilian to Military lifestyle, and focuses on common Indigenous spiritual beliefs.
+All culture programs are led by Elders of different Indigenous groups.

 During these programs you will have the opportunity to discover Military culture and training.
 The training you will take part in is based on the Basic Military Qualification course and is taught by experienced Military members.
 Classes and practical sessions on a variety of different Military subjects such as but not limited to: